Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 24K gold is the purest type of gold available.
 Unlike 10K, 14K and 18K gold, which are all made from an alloy of gold and other metals, 24K gold is made of 100% pure gold.
 This gives it a rich, bright and powerful color that immediately attracts the eye.

 While 24K gold is extremely valuable, it isn’t widely used for engagement rings.
 Because gold is such a soft metal, 24K gold bends and scratches easily, making it an impractical metal for a ring that you or your fiancé-to-be will wear daily.

 Most engagement rings are made from 14K gold, which offers a good combination of purity and durability.
 If you’re looking for the purest gold that’s still practical for everyday use, you can also consider an 18K gold engagement ring.

-Good settings include this timeless 18K yellow gold solitaire engagement ring or this gorgeous 18K white gold French cut pavé diamond engagement ring.
+Good settings include this timeless 18K yellow gold solitaire engagement ring from James Allen or this gorgeous 18K white gold French cut pavé diamond engagement ring from James Allen.
 These settings are both made from 18K gold, making them as pure as possible without being too easy to scratch.

 For personalized advice, feel free to contact our experts.
 We can help you choose the right type of gold and the perfect diamond or gemstone for your engagement ring and other jewelry.

 When it comes to engagement rings and other fine jewelry, gold is almost always the material of choice.

 Gold comes in a variety of purity levels.
 These levels are categorized using the karat system — a system that measures the purity of gold used to produce jewelry based on the total gold content per 24 parts.

 The most common type of gold used in jewelry is 14K gold, which contains 14 parts of pure gold per 24 parts.
 The remaining 10 parts consist of alloy meals, such as silver, nickel, palladium and copper.